AdobeDocs/target.pt-BR/help/administrating-target/response-tokens.md

    >
    >Os parâmetros com caracteres especiais não são exibidos na lista.
 Somente caracteres alfanuméricos e sublinhados são suportados.

-1. (Condicional) se você deseja usar um parâmetro de perfil como resposta de token, mas o parâmetro ainda não foi enviado por uma chamada mbox e, portanto, não está carregado na interface de usuário do Target, você pode usar o botão Criar para adicionar o perfil à interface do usuário.
+1. (Conditional) If you want to use a profile parameter as a response token, but the parameter has not been passed through an mbox call and, thus, has not loaded into the Target UI, you can use the [!UICONTROL Add Response Token] button to add the profile to the UI.

-   Clique em **[!UICONTROL Criar]**, forneça o nome do token e clique em **[!UICONTROL Ativar]**.
+   Clique em **[!UICONTROL Adicionar token]** de resposta, forneça o nome do token e clique em **[!UICONTROL Ativar]**.

    ![](assets/response_token_create.png)